DutrieuxLU/DutrieuxLU/README.md

 # Hey there 😼
 - 👯 I’m looking to collaborate on any Open-Source Projects I can get my hands on
-- 💬 Ask me about Formula One
-- 📫 How to reach me: dutrieuxbuisl@gmail.ocm
+- 📫 How to reach me: dutrieuxl31022@gmaill.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: One Piece is the greatest story ever told